julianeon/cronos/README.md

 # Update

-The original query is here.
+The original query is here, for an example transaction.

 https://github.com/julianeon/cronos-graph/blob/main/graph_query.js